Javascript library

 const blockchain = await new Postchain(blockchainUrl).blockchain(chainId);

-Details of the initialized chain can be accessed from info
+You can access details of the initialized chain by info

 property